rob2d/greedux/README.md

 ## Installation ##

+1) Create a new folder for your new React/Redux project and navigate to that in your terminal/command line.
+2) Install Gulp Client with the following: `npm install -g gulp-cli`
-1) install Yeoman by running the following: `npm install -g yo`
+3) Add the ability to use Yeoman by running the following: `npm install -g yo`
-2) install the generator: `npm install -g generator-react-redux-gulp`
+4) Install the generator: `npm install -g generator-react-redux-gulp`
-3) navigate to a folder pointing to your new project and run `yo react-redux-gulp`, which should install all build and server dependencies to get started on your new project!
+5) Run `yo react-redux-gulp`, which should install all build and server dependencies to get started on your new project!

 ## Deployment ##